egw6vx/GUI_for_ES-clincases_dashboard/README.md

 ## About

 This GUI was created in order to help researchers develop their own COVID-19 dashboards for the simaltaneous display of 1) Environmental Surveillance viral load data for SARS-CoV-2 and 2) COVID-19 clinical case data.
-Development of a dashboard is often code-intensive and requires dedicated personnel, but this GUI provides a user-friendly interface for customizing dasboard design and uploading data.
+Development of a dashboard is often code-intensive and requires dedicated personnel, but this GUI provides a user-friendly interface for customizing dashboard design and uploading data.

 ## User Instructions